Some frequently asked questions about Mustang football:

 Q: What about summer Holidays?

 A: Football Alberta has declared the month of July as Summer break, meaning that no minor Football club may have any formal on field events during the entire month of July.
 We support this decision, and we respect family vacation time.
 If you are planning on playing football, July would be a good time to plan you summer vacation.
 Taking vacation in August is not a deal breaker as far as football goes, but it is a critical time in the development of a team, and the player will have a steep learning curve on his return.
+If you are gone for a couple weeks in August, it will likely limit options for playing certain positions.

 Q: What if my child decides that Football is not his thing, will I get a refund?